Learn from Outstanding Faculty and Industry Experts

 Karine obtained an MBA from McGill University in Montreal.
 In addition to her industry experience, Karine has been teaching undergraduate, MBA, and Masters of Finance courses at several leading universities which include University of Toronto, Queens University, Concordia University, and Ryerson University.
 She is a highly acclaimed industry expert, has presented at national and international industry conferences, and has been facilitating professional development courses for CPAs for over 10 years.
 She helped develop and marked professional accounting exams.
 She has also trained hundreds of bankers in Canada, the U.S., and the Caribbean on credit analysis.
 She has published numerous articles in leading journals such as the National Post, Financial Post, CMA Management Magazine, HR Reporter, HRPA Magazine, Bottom Line and the RMA Journal and has been quoted as an industry expert in industry publications.
 She was awarded the FCPA designation an honorary designation where she was selected by her industry peers for her outstanding contributions to the industry, profession, and the community; this designation is held by less than 1% of CPAs in Canada.
 She was also instrumental in training accountants throughout Canada on International Financial Reporting Standards (IFRS).

-Dr. Sean Cleary is the BMO Professor of Finance, Smith School of Business, Queen’s University.
-He is the Executive Director of the newly-established Institute for Sustainable Finance based at Smith, as well as the founder and Director of the Master of Finance program.
-He holds a Ph.D. in finance from the University of Toronto, an MBA, and the Institute of Corporate Directors (ICD.D) designation.
+Dr. Sean Cleary is a Professor of Finance at Smith School of Business, Queen’s University.
+He is the founding Director of the Master of Finance program.
+He holds a PhD in finance from the University of Toronto, an MBA, and the Institute of Corporate Directors (ICD.D) designation.
 He is a CFA charter holder, is a current member of the CFA Society Toronto Advisory Council, and is a former member of the Board of Directors for the Toronto CFA Society and the Atlantic Canada CFA Society (where he served as President).

 Matthew Reesor is the Director of the Full-time MBA at Smith School of Business.
 He has held administrative leadership and faculty positions at Nagoya University of Commerce and Business (NUCB) and Queen’s University.
 He was a recipient of the Outstanding Teacher of the Year Award while at NUCB.
 His research, focusing primarily on communications and language policy, has been published and widely referenced in academic journals.
 He is the author of a best-selling communications textbook published by Macmillan Japan.

-Mr. Robertson was an investment banker for nearly 20 years and has over US$100 billion in completed transaction experience.
-He has extensive M&A experience (>US$80 billion) as well as significant ECM, DCM, corporate lending and restructuring experience (>US$20 billion collectively) across a broad group of sectors.
-Mr. Robertson has executed numerous award winning and notable transactions across the globe having lived and worked in Asia (15 years) as well as in New York and San Francisco (4 years).
+Mr. Robertson was an investment banker for nearly 20 years and has over $100 billion in completed transaction experience.
+He has extensive M&A experience (>$80 billion) as well as significant ECM, DCM and restructuring experience (>$20 billion collectively) across a broad group of sectors.
+Mr. Robertson has executed numerous award winning and notable transactions across the globe, having lived and worked in Asia (15 years) as well as in New York and San Francisco (4 years).
 He has held numerous senior positions, including Co-Head of Investment Banking, Asia and Head of Sectors, Asia.
 Employers have included Lazard Freres, Credit Suisse First Boston/Donaldson, Lufkin & Jenrette and The Royal Bank of Scotland/ABN Amro.

 Prior to establishing The Marquee Group, Ian spent a number of years in the Investment Banking departments at Citigroup and BMO Capital Markets.
 Ian completed his Bachelor of Commerce Honours degree with academic distinction from the University of Manitoba and has also attained the Chartered Financial Analyst (CFA) designation.